-Last May/June, Justin and I spent a solid two and a half weeks in Bali.
+Last May/June, I spent a solid two and a half weeks in Bali.
 We were coming off a high having just backpacked through southern Thailand for two weeks and I really didn't think Bali would top it.
 However, Bali was everything I expected and so much more.

 So please, take a trip down memory lane with me and discover the magic of Bali in this post.